 Hydraulic conductivity of aggregates and inter-aggregate pores

-It is not possible to measure saturated hydraulic conductivity (Ksat) of individual aggregates, and in order to facilitate direct comparison of Ksat for all sample classes, we numerically calculated the ability of both inter-aggregate and intra-aggregate pores to conduct water based on the pore-scale velocity simulated using the lattice Boltzmann model we developed previously (Zhang et al., 2016, 2005; Zhang and Lv, 2007).
+It is not possible to measure saturated hydraulic conductivity (Ksat) of individual aggregates, and in order to facilitate direct comparison of Ksat for all sample classes, we numerically calculated the ability of both inter-aggregate and intra-aggregate pores to conduct water based on the pore-scale velocity simulated using the lattice Boltzmann model developed previously (Zhang et al., 2016, 2005; Zhang and Lv, 2007).
 The details of the model and how the permeability of each image was calculated are given in the Supplementary Materials.
 Ksat was calculated using prescribed sub-volumes of the ROI described above, denoted volumes of interest (VOI).

 Statistical analysis